Insights & Quotes from Peter Scazzero’s book, Emotionally Healthy Discipleship

 Maturity is when you serve God in the way He has gifted and called you, not in the way that society expects you to.
 Taking ownership of your mission is a mark of maturity.
 The goal is not hoarders.
 The goal is giving away.

 I believe we should encourage more service in the surrounding community and less in the church building.
 We should see that as more needed.
 May we be salt and light in our community and neighborhoods, and less about the industrial complex of the “church.”
 “Serving” does not equal serving in the church.
-I am over hearing pastors guilt people into serving in the church building.
+I am sick of hearing pastors guilt people into serving in the church building.
 Pastors are sometimes guilty of telling people to essentially hide there light in a bushel.
 But, if you know the song, it says, “Hide it under a bushel?
 No!”

 Serve and love the people where you are.
-We want people staying in their bowling league with their coworkers, neighbors, and friends even if it means not going to the second Bible study or being on the tech team.
+We want people staying in their bowling league, with their coworkers, neighbors, and friends even if it means not going to the second Bible study or being on the tech team.
 We would much rather people practice hospitality than be on a hospitality team.

-Gathering together to encourage and be encouraged.
+4. Gather together to encourage and be encouraged.

 Mature disciples will be regularly gathering in community to practice the “one another passages.”
 Mature disciples—male and female, theologically trained or not—will be regularly using their spiritual gifts to build up the body of Christ.